A Model for Catalytic Interactions | Catalyst Simulation

 Reduction in Laboratory Costs

-• The answer to the investigative questions: Why do the biochemical reactions require catalysts?
-What are the expected results of the experiment in the absence of enzymes in the term of speeding up or slowing down the rate of the reactions or even their occurrence?
+• What are the expected results of the catalytic chemical reactions in the absence of enzymes, in terms of speeding up or slowing down the rate of the reactions or even their occurrence during the catalyst simulation?

-Millions of chemical reactions take place during daily life processes every second.
-Interestingly, enzymes act as vital catalysts that could speed up the chemical reactions by thousands or even millions of times.
+• Interestingly, enzymes act as vital catalysts that could speed up the chemical reactions by thousands or even millions of times.

-The presence of digestive enzymes greatly speeds up the process and this is what happens in normal cases in the daily digestion process.
-In the absence of these, as we will see in the experiment, digestion may not occur at all or occur at very slow rate that may exceed 24 hours.
+• In the absence of these, as we will see in catalyst simulation, digestion may not occur at all or occur at a very slow rate that may exceed 24 hours.

 Trusted by Leading Universities & Institutions